matheusgomes28/urchin/README.md

 # Urchin 🐚

 Urchin is a headless CMS (Content Management System) written in Golang, designed to be fast, efficient, and easily extensible.
 It allows you to create a website or blog, with any template you like, in only a few commands.

+Perhaps the best feature of Urchin is its ability to run on very low powered machines.
+The example website is hosted on the cheapest VM on cloud providers, costing me about 7 dollars a month for the full stack!

 ![Really no head?](static/assets/nohead.gif "So no head meme?")